getsentry/test-factory-utils/load-starter/README.md

 The `config` represents the configuration of the load test and is dependent on the `test_type` see `go-load-tester` documentation for details on the available test types and the configuration for each test type.

+The `produce_report` parameter controls the report generation.By default, each test will create an entry in the final report.
+Sometime stages are used to warm up caches or to wait for various queues to empty before a new test is run.
+Creating report results for these stages is not useful, they only add noise, and it is better if these stages are ignored and not further processed by downstream programs.
+For these cases specify `produce_report=False` for the tests.

 ```
 add_run_external( cmd: List[str])